|

 Location: Route 38, one mile south of Moravia.
 South of Owasco Lake, Cayuga County, New York.

-GPS/Locations: Park entrance: (N 42.70013 / W 76.42000)
+- Park entrance: N 42.70013 / W 76.42000

-Swimming dam: (N 42.69857 / W 76.41463)
+- Swimming pool dam: N 42.69857 / W 76.41463

-Cow Shed Falls: (N 42.69780 / W 76.41270)
+- Cow Shed Falls: N 42.69780 / W 76.41270

 Number of falls: 5 major waterfalls, various smaller cascades.

 Best time to visit: Year round.
-The Park’s gorge trails are closed after November, but the Cowsheds Falls which is accessible ¼ of a mile from the parking lot is accessible year round.
+The park’s gorge trails are closed after November, but the Cowsheds Falls which is accessible ¼ of a mile from the parking lot is accessible year round.
 In cold weather, it becomes completely frozen over.
 In the wintertime, snowmobilers and cross-country skiers use the parks unplowed roads.

 Waterway: Dry Creek, a tributary to the Owasco Inlet, with empties into Owasco Lake.